PILL-CoDe: Inverse Design of Polypills via Automatic Differentiation for Prescribed Drug-Release Kinetics: Proposed Method

 \subsubsection{Optimization Problem}

 Collecting the objective, PDEs, grayness and volume constraints the optimization problem can be expressed as:

 We now consider solving the NN-based optimization problem in \Cref{eq:optimization_nn_Eqn}.
-Neural networks are designed to minimize a loss function using well-known optimization techniques such as Adam procedure (\cite{kingma2014adam}).
-We therefore convert the constrained minimization problem into a loss function minimization by employing a log-barrier scheme as proposed in \cite{kervadec2022logBarrier, nocedal1999Optimization}.
+Neural networks are designed to minimize a loss function using well-known optimization techniques such as Adam procedure (\cite{kingma2014adam,joglekar2024dmf}). {This is particularly convenient in the present setting because the design variables are the network weights, so the optimization is carried out in a nonlinear implicit design space.} We therefore convert the constrained minimization problem into a loss function minimization by employing a log-barrier scheme as proposed in \cite{kervadec2022logBarrier, nocedal1999Optimization}.
 Specifically, the loss function is defined as

 where,

 and $J^0$ is the initial objective.
 The constraint penalty parameter $\tau$ is updated at each iteration $j$ as $\tau = \tau_0 \nu^j$ (where, $\tau_0 = 3$ and $\nu = 1.04$ in our experiments), making the enforcement of the constraint stricter as the optimization progresses.
 The gradient-based Adam optimizer \cite{kingma2014adam} is used to minimize \Cref{eq:lossFunction}.